 1. Organizing Log Files

-command to organize large log files, making it easier to locate specific entries or errors by sorting the logs.
+You can use the sort command to organize large log files, making it easier to locate specific entries or errors by sorting the logs.

 2. Sorting Data Exported from a Database